Mpanasetckiy/Countries-react/README.md

 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode _(optional)_
+- Toggle the color scheme between light and dark mode

 ### Screenshot

 ![](./design/Screenshot.png)

-**Note: Delete this note and the paragraphs above when you add your screenshot.
-If you prefer not to add a screenshot, feel free to remove this entire section.**

 ### Links